Master (2021 film): Filming

 Principal photography began with a pooja ceremony on 3 October 2019; the film's cast and crew were present at the event.
-On 4 October, director Rathna Kumar posted on Twitter that he was co-writing the screenplay for this project along with Lokesh.
+On 4 October, Rathna Kumar posted on Twitter that he was co-writing the screenplay for this project along with Lokesh.
 Pon Parthiban, who previously collaborated with Kanagaraj in Kaithi, was signed to co-write the screenplay with Kanagaraj and Kumar.
 The film's first schedule took place in Chennai for 15 days.
 Post the completion of the first schedule, the film's team planned for a 20-day schedule in Delhi.
 Vijay and the film's crew members went to Delhi for the second schedule in November 2019.
 Stills from the film's shooting spot at Shri Ram College of Commerce in the North Campus, where a song sequence is being filmed, which found its way to the internet, went viral.
 The film's shoot briefly delayed due to pollution in Delhi.
 After few pictures from the film's shooting spots were leaked, the team proceeded to have the images removed under the Digital Millennium Copyright Act (DMCA).

 The crew went to film few important scenes, featuring Vijay and Vijay Sethupathi at Shimoga district in Karnataka after the Delhi schedule being completed.
 However, the makers planned to shoot few scenes in Chennai, before the schedule.
 Shanthanu and Sethupathi went to Shimoga in December 2019.
 Art director Satheesh Kumar, stated in an interview, that more than 15 sets were made on the film's shoot, with one of them being the Metro train sets, which is being used for the first time in Tamil cinema.
 The makers went to film fight scenes featuring Sethupathi and Vijay at the Neyveli Lignite Corporation (NLC).
 However the film's shoot was interrupted twice, when Vijay was summoned by the Income tax officials on 5 February, about potential tax evasion, and later on 7 February, when members of Bharatiya Janata Party, protested in front of the NLC.
 The film's shooting wrapped in February 2020, within 129 working days.
 For their roles in the film, both Vijay and Jeremiah underwent archery training.
 A portion of the sequence featuring Lokesh and Rathna Kumar appearing in the end credits of the film, was directed by Vijay, which was the first attempt in direction in his career.